 While running short on printed copies will be a problem, getting too many extra copies will still be a concern.
-It will not only cause wastage of paper but will also shoot up the printing costs unnecessarily.
+It will not only cause a waste of paper but also shoot up the printing costs unnecessarily.

 b.
 Via email